mikemclin/angular-acl/README.md

 ##### Example Tampering Scenario

 The current user has a role of "guest".
 A guest is not able to "create_users".
 However, this sneaky guest is clever enough to tamper with the system and give themselves that privilege.
 So, now that guest is at the "Create Users" page, and submits the form.
-The user is greeted with an "Access Denied: Unauthorized" message, because the server also checked to make sure that the user had the correct permissions.
+The form data is sent the the server and the user is greeted with an "Access Denied: Unauthorized" message, because the server also checked to make sure that the user had the correct permissions.

 Any sensitive data or actions should integrate a server check like this example.